 12) Family history, including eating disorders, other mental illness, substance use, suicide, and medical conditions.

 1. Vital signs, including oral temperature and orthostatic vital signs (heart rate and blood pressure).

 2. Measurement of weight and height, determination of body mass index (BMI).
 In children and teens, a growth curve is needed to plot height, weight, and BMI, and to make comparisons with the previous growth pattern.

 3. Mental status evaluation (see Psychiatric Examination).

-4. Focused physical examination (eg, using the contents in Table.
-Symptoms, signs, and clinical findings… as a guide).
+4. Focused physical examination (eg, using the contents in Table 12.5-1 as a guide).

 5. Sexual maturity rating in adolescents (a scale of pubertal development based on secondary sexual characteristics, to be completed by a skilled pediatrician or other qualified clinician).